 What exactly is Karate?

-Perfect for self defence, physical fitness, and discipline, it’s a very popular and efficient martial arts system dating back feudal Japanese martial tradition.
-It’s easy to understand and safe.
-It has a wonderful historical background and is a very enjoyable pursuit.
+Perfect for self defence, exercise, and self-control, it is a highly popular and efficient martial arts program dating back feudal Japanese martial traditions.
+It is easy to learn about and safe.
+It comes with a fantastic history and is an extremely rewarding activity.